Wireless and Health: The Case for Minimizing Wireless Exposure

 I was a bit stunned given the ubiquitous nature of wireless technology.
 I mean, it’s literally everywhere.
 Still, I put the wireless production on hold and began to dig deeper.
 The tedious systematic literature review and search for experts ensued.
 For my initial literature search, I used ResearchGate and Google Scholar and typed in search words such as “cell phones and cancer,” “EMF radiation and cancer,” “EMF radiation and health risks,” “wireless and health,” and “Bluetooth and health risks.”
 To my surprise, a lot came up.

 Trying to make a health assessment on a “new” exposure is tricky.
 When a new tech product comes to market, no robust studies are required to prove that it’s safe for our health.
 It’s not like a drug that requires several levels of testing.
-A randomized controlled trial involving humans, the gold standard of evidence, would be unethical.
+A randomized controlled trial involving humans, considered the gold standard of evidence, would be unethical.
 This means that when assessing the safety of an exposure like EMF radiation, we can’t ethically achieve the gold standard of evidence from the get-go.
 Hence, we have to rely on randomized controlled trials in animals, epidemiological data in humans and analyze trends.
 Essentially, is the epidemiological data trending with the results of controlled animal studies?
 How is the relationship between wireless and health changing?

 My search uncovered that 250 scientists and doctors from around the world had sent a petition to the World Health Organization warning about the potential health problems from wireless technology.
 The petition was signed prior to the rise of wireless headphones and earbuds, and mostly focused on cell phones.
 Cell phones emit more EMF radiation than Bluetooth, but my concern with Bluetooth devices was their proximity to the head and brain, and how often people wear them.